-Eating enough fruits and vegetables: Even though you’ll need to limit high-potassium foods like bananas and potatoes, other low-potassium options like leafy greens and citrus fruits will still provide essential vitamins and minerals.
+Eating enough fruits and vegetables: Even though you’ll need to limit high-potassium foods like bananas and potatoes, other low-potassium options like leafy greens and citrus fruits (grapefruit and ckd) will still provide essential vitamins and minerals.

 Watching out for hidden sources of potassium: Some processed foods contain added potassium in the form of salt substitutes or preservatives – so always check nutrition labels carefully before eating something new.